markt-de/puppet-proftpd/README.md

       }
     }

-It is simple to add or overwrite default options in the configuration root or any (sub) section:
+It is simple to add new options or overwrite the defaults in the configuration root or any (sub) section:

     class { 'proftpd':
       options => {